 When we are in a serious long term relationship be it being married or engaged, communication is very important to keep the relationship going.
-It is true that we should not ignore any behavior changing of our partner as humanly as possible.
-However, it is not as easy as it is said especially when both of them are not at right state of mind.
+It is true that we should not ignore any behaviour-changing of our partner as humanely as possible.
+However, it is not as easy as it is said especially when both of them are not at the right state of mind.

 The thing is many people do not want to accept or admit that themselves or their partner are being depressed because many still consider or associate depression with mental illness, which is embarrassing for many.

-It then causes depression rooted within oneself and makes the situation worse because of ignorance.
+It then causes depression rooted in oneself and makes the situation worse because of ignorance.
 Screaming.
 Yelling.
 Glass shattered.
 Hospital.
-Self harm.
+Self-harm.
 Committing suicide.
 Getting drunk.
 Saying nasty things to each other.
 Etc. It can be very horrible and traumatic.

 For me, the only solution is that I have to learn to love myself before I love other people.
-“Loving yourself” might sound easy but if you are ambitious person and living in the fast moving world yet competitive, it’s just not easy.
+“Loving yourself” might sound easy but if you are an ambitious person and living in the fast-moving world yet competitive, it’s just not easy.

 Why?
 You just want to achieve more and more for yourself.
 And when two ambitious people get together, “loving yourself” becomes difficult because the individuals have to sacrifice one thing and another for the sake of the relationship.
 The question is are we ready to do so, place the relationship before the career?